gustavoalvim41/lean/ROADMAP.md

 Follow the project's progress and see what's coming next 👇

 ## 1.0 — First release
-- [x] Quick pick: bike, track, gear and weather
+- [x] Quick pick: bike, track, suits and weather
   All set before you hit the track.
 Save time.
 - [x] Jump straight into the track
   Launch the game and start riding.